jadroman/BookCatalogAspNetWebApi/README.md

 ## Work in progress (best practices implementation)

 - Create some shared components to reduce code redundancy for:
-  - update and create
+  - update and create (Blazor only.
+Angulary already done.)
-  - details and delete (Angular project only)
+  - details and delete (Angular project only.)
 - Use a separate routing module for the router
 - Add custom configuration provider to encrypt  connection string
 - Add "Result Pattern", a layer between service and controller which contains the logic of determining if result is eg. "Ok", "Invalid", "Unauthorized" etc.